The Paleolithic Continuity Paradigm for the Origins of Indo-European Languages

 Lecturer in Historical Linguistics at the University of Catania (since 2003); lecturer in Ethnolinguistics at the University of Catania; member of the Centro di Studi filologici e linguistici siciliani of Palermo; editorial consultant of the Vocabolario Siciliano (Edited by Giovanni Tropea and Salvatore C. Trovato).

 Books: Dialetto e cultura materiale a Biancavilla.
 Saggi e materiali, Biancavilla 1997, Ornitonimia etnea.
-Saggio onomasiologico, Palermo 2003.
+Saggio onomasiologico, Palermo 2003; Vocabolario-atlante della cultura alimentare della "Sicilia lombarda" (with C. Salvatore Trovato), Palermo 2011.

 Jean Le Dû